 Any candidate who has been credited with an initial teacher education course or courses at another tertiary educational institution may, with the approval of the Dean of Education, be granted credit transfer from such courses as the Dean of Education may determine.
-Any credit transfer must meet Education Council of Aotearoa New Zealand requirements.
+Any credit transfer must meet EDUCANZ requirements.
 Recognition of prior learning is not normally granted.
-Where applications for recognition of prior learning are made they will be considered in consultation with Education Council of Aotearoa New Zealand and approved prior to the candidate commencing the programme.
+Where applications for recognition of prior learning are made they will be considered in consultation with the Education Council and approved prior to the candidate commencing the programme.